andrewthecodertx/Neural-Network/README.md

 4. Navigate to the **"[ Predict ]"** button and press `Enter`.
 5. The calculated prediction will be displayed on the screen.

+## Dataset

+The `redwinequality.csv` dataset is included as a sample.
+This dataset is from the UCI Machine Learning Repository.

+Citation:
+P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
+Modeling wine preferences by data mining from physicochemical properties.
+In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

 ## Future Enhancements

 * **Dockerization:** Provide a Docker image for easier deployment and use.